-From Dan on February 19th, 2009 in Tools and Tips
+From Dan Harding on February 19, 2009 in Tools and Tips

 Unfortunately, in many cases you end up with a ransacked house, a found but still potent smell, and a cold dinner.
 Many funky smells are not so easy to get rid of; prevention is always the best remedy ... not that such advice does any good after the fact.
 So with high spirits, fresh flowers, a clean house, and Pork Chop Night in mind, here are 10 funky smells and how to get rid of them: